 Identifying and protecting outstanding water bodies is a key aspect of the National Policy Statement for Freshwater Management (NPSFM).
-The NPSFM and the Regional Council’s work programme also contain a number of initiatives which to seek to improve the region’s rivers, lakes, streams, estuaries and aquifers.
+The NPSFM and the Regional Council’s work programme also seeks to improve the region’s rivers, lakes, streams, estuaries and aquifers.

 We have made significant progress so far.
 In May 2018 a candidate list of OWB were selected by the Council’s Regional Planning Committee for further assessment.
 Here is the list of candidate OWB and associated reports.

 We ask for comments on the outstanding water body plan change and the candidate list of outstanding water bodies using this feedback form.

 Our coastal and fresh waters are essential to New Zealand’s economic, environmental, cultural and social well-being - highly valued for their cultural and recreational values.
 They underpin important parts of New Zealand’s biodiversity and natural heritage.

 Regional councils are tasked with ensuring all of New Zealand’s water bodies are managed wisely.
 The National Policy Statement for Freshwater Management (NPSFM) and the New Zealand Coastal Policy Statement set a clear national direction to assist regional councils to manage water bodies in a consistent, integrated and sustainable way.

 A number of New Zealand’s lakes, rivers and coastal areas are iconic and well known globally for their natural beauty and unique values.
 The NPSFM recognises this, and allows for exceptional water bodies to have special protection.
 Protection does not lesson the importance of, or value associated with other water bodies, which are managed through other parts of the NPSFM.